ARPA Coronavirus Local Fiscal Recovery Funds to NEUs

-- The second half of the payments to NEUs will be processed and paid to local governments in July, 2022.
-These payments are being made to the same municipalities in the same total amounts each received in 2021.
-With the July 2022 payments, a total of $774 million will be fully disbursed.
+- The second half of the payments to NEUs were processed and paid to local governments in July 2022.
+These payments were made to the same municipalities in the same total amounts each received in 2021.
+With the July 2022 payments, a total of $774 million was fully disbursed.
 This represents the entirety of the Federal ARPA funding to NEUs.

 The entire distribution list of payments, by NEU, is available online in the preceding link.
 Should you have any questions or issues on the distribution of ARPA funds, please send your correspondence to: firstname.lastname@example.org.